This post contains affiliate links.

 Remember I said you might want to wait until the last stop for dessert?
 This is when you can thank me!
 It’s all about chocolate here, but there’s an extra treat that will keep you going for a couple hours.
 But my lips are sealed–you’ll have to go taste it for yourself.
 Unless you can tell what it is on your own!

 Before this food tour, I wasn’t sure if they were worth the time and money.
-After this tour I realize what I’ve been missing!
+After this tour, I realize what I’ve been missing!
 Anytime you can be around someone who knows the area, do it!
-We not only had tastes of the SoHo neighborhood, but our guide, Hannah, told us so much about the history as we walked around.
+We not only had tastes of the SoHo neighborhood but our guide, Hannah, told us so much about the history as we walked around.
 I’m pretty sure the locals don’t even know some of these facts.
 We definitely had a few “No!
 Really?!” moments.
 Things you didn’t know you don’t know, you know?
 I love learning about that stuff!

-After this tour, I am definitely fan of food tours!
+After this tour, I am definitely a fan of food tours!
 And with Eating Europe, the Eating London Food Tour in SoHo, is a great experience and I highly recommend them.
-I think the quality of the food, length of tour, amount of London facts, and awesomeness of tour guide makes this tour stand out.
+I think the quality of the food, length of the tour, amount of London facts, and awesomeness of tour guide makes this tour stand out.

 This was a complimentary tour and I choose to share this experience with you because you deserve to know the best things to do around the world–and this food tour is now on that list!
 I would never share a positive experience if it was not one.
 That is a promise.